Davidjustice28/crm-project/README.md

 *currently working on building a todo-list like feature for adding reminders*

 I need to finish the following:
-1. Build reminders feature
+1. Buils reminders completion button functionality
 2. Update styling
 3. Add local storage
-4. Add users to visit hot list user's pages

 To check it out the progress so far, vist the [live](https://davidjustice28.github.io/crm-project/) link.